fb55/css-what/readme.md

 __Options:__

-- `xmlMode`: When enabled, tagnames will be case-sensitive (ie. the output won't be lowercased).
+- `xmlMode`: When enabled, tag names will be case-sensitive (meaning they won't be lowercased).

 ---